As an Amazon Associate, I earn from qualifying purchases.

 How to Forgive My Spouse for Lying

 Throughout my years of counseling, I have had many wives and husbands plead to me to give them the answer to how to forgive their spouse.
-Many times the reason is because they feel betrayed or deeply hurt by dishonesty.
+Many times the reason is because they feel betrayed or deeply hurt by dishonesty, but desire to be reconnected with their spouse in the way the felt before.
 As I am sitting here, it occurred to me that it would be helpful to provide this information to others I can’t reach through counseling.

 When others lie to us, we feel deeply hurt.
 Lying can cause many other problems in a marriage as I detailed in this POST.
 I recognize that this is the reason you are probably reading this blog.
 Others might think that it should be easy to “get over” a lie.
 However, many times, lying is chronic and tends to be multiplied in relationships over years.
 In other words, you have probably been lied to more than just once.
 The compounded hurt and break of trust over time is the reason most people struggle with understanding how to forgive their spouse when they lie.